Patriosx/api-reportsb/README.md

 npm run dev
 ```

+4. If everthing is correct, you will see the messages Listening and then BD connected

 ## Usage with REST Client extension (http folder)

 \*For user currentLocation, It will be given by Geolocation API thorugh the frontend